Afghanistan travel advice

 Women’s safety

-• travelling and going to public places with a male guardian (mahram), such as a brother, father or husband
+• travelling and going to public places only with a male guardian (mahram), such as a brother, father or husband

 • covering from head-to-toe